 Storms can be really scary for cats and dogs.
 The rumble of thunder and flashes of lightning can have them diving for cover.
 Some pets even go on to develop phobias of thunderstorms.

-Here we look at why cats and dogs are scared of storms, the signs of fear and distress you should look out for, and how you can keep your pet calm during a storm.
+Here we look at why cats and dogs are scared of storms, the signs of fear and distress you should look out for and the YuMOVE products that can help, and how you can keep your pet calm during a storm.

 Can dogs and cats sense a storm is coming?